-We’re currently recruiting for new improvement advisors to work in our ihub teams.
+Improvement advisors play an important role in raising the standard of health and social care.
 Here, Improvement Advisor Adeline Tan gives us an insight into a typical day.

 As an Improvement Advisor working in the Primary Care Improvement Portfolio, I have responsibility for the Scottish Patient Safety Programme Medicines and Dentistry programmes.
 I also help improve Anticipatory Care Planning across Scotland.
 Working with senior leadership teams in NHS health boards and nationally with clinicians, administrators and patient representatives, I look at the gaps in the service and how to improve them using a Quality Improvement (QI) structured approach.
 A lot of this work is about creating the environment for change, developing the ideas for actions that will lead to improvement and enable local health and social care systems to develop the capacity and capability to implement improvement ideas.